 About Dr. Wright

-As a board-certified plastic surgeon and Arkansas native, Dr. Eric Wright is dedicated to helping Little Rock women and men look and feel their best with both reconstructive and cosmetic plastic surgery options.
+An Arkansas native, board-certified plastic surgeon Dr. Eric Wright has spent over a decade helping Little Rock women and men look and feel their best with both reconstructive and plastic surgery options.

 Recovery time after implant removal varies with the specifics of the surgery.
 If a capsulectomy is performed and the capsule is difficult to remove, recovery may be longer than if just the implants are removed.
 The recovery is similar for implant removal with and without a breast lift.